MicrosoftDocs/nav-content/dynamics-nav-app/intercompany-how-manage-intercompany-inbox.md

 ---
-title: Process Incoming and Outgoing IC Transactions| Microsoft Docs
+title: Process Incoming and Outgoing IC Transactions
 description: Intercompany transactions that you receive from your intercompany partners are listed in the intercompany inbox where you process them manually or automatically.
 services: project-madeira
 documentationcenter: ''